Conference Program

 Delegate lunch in trade exhibition area, sponsored by Distinguished Partner Active Super

-1.00pm-2.10pm: AEC Voting for LGNSW Board President, Vice-Presidents, Treasurer and Directors
+1.00pm-2.00pm: AEC Voting period for LGNSW Board President, Vice-Presidents, Treasurer and Directors (Voting for all positions at the one time) on Level 1

 GMs and CEOs join StateCover Mutual for member networking and lunch (level 2)